|

 Bart robbing trains.
 Bart never was a train robber.

-In 1946 the New York World Telegram reported in a Sunday feature that
+In 1946 a reporter for the New York World Telegram reported this story

 The "Black Bart" of the Upper Peninsula.